What is Survivor’s Benefit?

 - All other widows shall receive one year’s pension.

-- Widower who was an invalid at the time of his wife’s death, had been married not less than three years and had been wholly or mainly supported by his wife before death, shall receive a Survivor’s Pension for so long as the invalidity continues, or a Survivor’s Grant.
+- A Widower who was an invalid at the time of his wife’s death, had been married not less than three years and had been wholly or mainly supported by his wife before death, shall receive a Survivor’s Pension for so long as the invalidity continues, or a Survivor’s Grant.
 NB The pension payments will cease if a widow or widower either cohabits or remarrys.

 How much is a widower’s/widow’s pension?